najonda/performer/_pages/manual/index.md

 - When editing a _Stochastic_ track pressing `PAGE`+`S6` will clear the loop and enter a new one
 - When editing a _Stochastic_ track pressing `PAGE`+`S5` will reseed the stochastic generator and pick a random value for the Note Probability BIAS parameter
 - When editing a _Logic_ track all _Note_ track features and shortcuts are still available.
+- When editing an _Arpeggiator_ track pressing `PAGE`+`S16` will enable to "keyboard" mode.
+In this mode you cannot edit the sequence but you can play additional arpeggios notes using the `STEPS` buttons, the launchpad or an external MIDI keyboard

 <h4>Advanced Step Selection</h4>